Merrymeeting Daylilies

 The auctioneer sold our house for $95K.

 That is less than a third of its value from the last time the property was appraised.
 I rushed all the way home, but it took me two hours to get back.
-Nothing was left from the auction but tire tracks on our lawn….and a deep feeling of shame dropped on to both Amanda and I. A foreclosure auction…advertised far and wide, and held on our front lawn.
+Nothing was left from the auction but tire tracks on our lawn….and a deep feeling of shame dropped on to both Amanda and me.
+A foreclosure auction…advertised far and wide, had been held on our front lawn.

 My face is red just typing those words out.